Amazon Q vs DevOps Chaos — Can This AI Fix AWS Faster Than You?

 - Working on a team?
 Less “let’s sync later,” more “feature shipped.”

-It’s essentially giving ChatGPT the keys to your AWS account with one rule:
+It’s basically handing ChatGPT the keys to your account with one rule:

 “Look but don’t break.”